Chronology of the Bible: New Testament

 Before reading this article, I recommend you check out the Old Testament version.
 The link is below: https://realtruthspeaker.com/chronology-of-bible-events-old-testament

-Jesus is found teaching and learning in the temple at age 12 (8 AD).
+Jesus (Yahusha) is found teaching and learning in the temple at age 12 (8 AD).

-During the ministry of Jesus, John the Baptist is beheaded by Herod Antipas.
-Shifting focus, Jesus heals the sick, gives sight to the blind, and raises the dead.
-Jesus talks a lot about the kingdom of God, and makes it clear that He is the only way to The Father.
-Some believe that Jesus is the Messiah, while the religious leaders (Pharisees, chief priests, and scribes) see him as a blasphemer (27-30 AD).
+During the ministry of Jesus (Yahusha), John the Baptist is beheaded by Herod Antipas.
+Shifting focus, Jesus (Yahusha) heals the sick, gives sight to the blind, and raises the dead.
+Jesus (Yahusha) talks a lot about the kingdom of God (Elohim), and makes it clear that He is the only way to The Father.
+Some believe that Jesus (Yahusha) is the Messiah, while the religious leaders (Pharisees, chief priests, and scribes) see him as a blasphemer (27-30 AD).

-The Apostles are gathered together when the Holy Spirit comes like a rushing mighty wind, and they are given tongues of fire (Pentecost, 30 AD).
-The prophecy of Joel is fulfilled when God’s spirit is poured out (Joel 2:28-32).
+The Apostles are gathered together when the Holy Spirit (Ruach Ha’Qodesh) comes like a rushing mighty wind, and they are given tongues of fire (Pentecost, 30 AD).
+The prophecy of Joel is fulfilled when God’s (Elohim’s) spirit is poured out (Joel 2:28-32).

 The early church continues to grow, under the leadership of Peter and John.
 The Apostles preach the gospel to various nations, with the most notable being Philip preaching to the Ethiopian eunuch (Acts 8).
-They also perform miracles (Peter raises Dorcas/Tabitha from the dead in Acts 9), and bring people to Jesus.
-There are still tares in the church, which is especially revealed when Simon tries to buy the Holy Spirit (Acts 8), and when Ananias and Sapphira lie to the Holy Spirit (Acts 5).
-Persecution also increases, and Stephen becomes the first martyr of the early church (30-33 AD).
+They also perform miracles (Peter raises Dorcas/Tabitha from the dead in Acts 9), and bring people to Jesus (Yahusha).
+However, there are issues, which are especially revealed when Simon tries to buy the Holy Spirit (Ruach Ha’Qodesh) (Acts 8), and when Ananias and Sapphira lie to the Holy Spirit (Ruach Ha’Qodesh) (Acts 5).
+Persecution also increases, and Stephen becomes the first recorded martyr of the early church (30-33 AD).

-God deals with Peter’s heart concerning Gentiles through his ministry to Cornelius (Acts 10).
-God is no respecter of person and wants all to be saved – Jew or Gentile (38 AD).
+God (Elohim) deals with Peter’s heart concerning Gentiles through his ministry to Cornelius (Acts 10).
+God (Elohim) is no respecter of person and wants all to be saved – Jew (Yahudiy) or Gentile (38 AD).

 King Herod Agrippa I persecutes Christians and has James, the brother of John, killed.
 (Acts 12) He has Peter put in prison, but Peter is freed by an angel.
 Herod is soon struck dead by an angel (44 AD).

-James, the brother of Jesus, writes his letter to Jews and calls out a wide variety of sins.
-Christianity should not be lawless, nor should believers be prideful.
+James, the brother of Jesus (Yahusha), writes his letter to Jews (Yahudim) and calls out a wide variety of sins.
+Christians should not be lawless, nor should believers be prideful.
 James reminds us to be doers of the word, not just hearers; faith without works is dead (45 AD).

 Paul goes on his first missionary journey (Acts 13-15) (47-48 AD).

 Judaizers arise, so Paul writes Galatians to combat their doctrine.
-He talks about justification by faith and how the Law does not save (it reveals sin).
+He talks about justification by faith and how the Law (Torah) does not save, but rather it reveals sin (this is not to say that the Law (Torah) is bad, as too many believers take this the wrong way and live lawlessly).
 He also compels them to walk in the Spirit, and not in the flesh; against such, there is no law (49 AD).

 Around this time, the first Gospels are written, though it is difficult to give the exact years.

-Matthew (as early as 45 AD, as late as 65 AD) writes to a Jewish audience and presents Jesus as the fulfillment of the Old Covenant.
-Jesus is painted as a Greater Moses who fulfilled the Law.
-Matthew notably includes a genealogy from Moses to Jesus and quotes the Old Testament more than any other gospel.
-Moreover, this gospel was likely written in Hebrew/Aramaic, then translated to Greek.
+Matthew (as early as 45 AD, as late as 65 AD) writes to a Jewish (Yahudim) audience and presents Jesus (Yahusha) as the fulfillment of the Old Covenant.
+Jesus (Yahusha) is painted as the prophet greater than Moses, and the one who fulfills what was written in the Law (Torah) and Prophets.
+Matthew notably includes a genealogy from Moses to Jesus (Yahusha) and quotes the Old Testament more than any other gospel.
+Moreover, this gospel was likely written in Hebrew/Aramaic, and then translated into Greek.

 PAULINE MINISTRY WITH LUKE